quantumlib/Cirq/docs/dev/development.md

 Note that if you are using PyCharm, you might have to use the command Restart & Invalidate Caches to have the change be picked up.

 ## Docker
-You can build the stable and pre_release docker images with our `Dockerfile`.
+You can build the stable and pre_release Docker images with our `Dockerfile`.

 ```bash
     docker build -t cirq --target cirq_stable .